AndrewEC/har-server/README.md

 |                         |                             | exclusions.config.removable-statuses               | The list of "bad" HTTP status codes to be excluded.                                                                                                                                                                        |
 |                         | responses-with-invalid-size |                                                    | Filter out responses that are empty but don't have a 204 response status.                                                                                                                                                  |
 | exclusions.config       |                             |                                                    | Configuration values to control the behaviour of the exclusion rules.                                                                                                                                                      |

+## Quality Metrics

+To run the unit and integration tests simply run the CreateVenv.ps1 script the run the build script via:
+> python build.py

+This build script, in addition to the running the unit and mutation tests, will also generate coverage reports, install required dependencies, ensure a proper virtual environment is active, and run Flake8.

+Separate mutation and unit test coverage reports will be generated at the following locations:

+* Unit Tests - html/index.html
+* Mutation Tests - html/index.html